judering/judering.github.io/index.md

 Concorde will perform my piece ...within and egg of space... at Susa Festival in Denmark on the 1st September.

 ## MARCH 2018:
+Hard Rain Ensemble will perform "Swelt Belly at Dawn" at International Woman's day at the Crescent Arts Centre, Belfast on Wed 8th March 2018

 Concorde will perform my piece ...within and egg of space... at New Music Dublin at the lunchtime concert on the 3rd March.

 ## DECEMBER 2017: